apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 the `machine` and `instance` fields.
 This behaviour is new and was introduced with Oak 1.10.
 Previous versions ignore entries that do not match the environment and would create a new entry.

+### <a name="update-lease-for-a-cluster-node-id"></a> Update lease for a cluster node ID

+Each running cluster node updates the `leaseEnd` time of the cluster node ID every ten seconds, to ensure each cluster node uses a different cluster node ID.
+The time is the number of milliseconds since 1970 and with every update the `leaseEnd` is set two minutes ahead of the current time.
+This lease mechanism allows other cluster nodes to identify active, inactive and crashed cluster nodes.

+Starting with Oak 1.4 the DocumentNodeStore will invoke a lease failure handler when it was unable to renew the lease in time.
+When deployed in an OSGi container, the `DocumentNodeStoreService` implements a lease failure handler that will stop the bundle with the DocumentNodeStore implementation.
+At this point appropriate monitoring of the system should detect this situation and restart the process.
+In addition to calling the lease failure handler, the DocumentNodeStore will also reject all future access to the underlying `DocumentStore` with a `DocumentStoreException`.

+The initial lease update mechanism implemented with Oak 1.4 is somewhat lenient.
+The implementation allows a lease update when it actually knows the lease expired.
+The reason for this decision was developer friendliness.
+Debugging a system often means the JVM is suspended for a while, which may result in an expired lease.
+In this situation, the DocumentNodeStore gives the background lease update thread a chance to still update the lease.

+With Oak 1.10 a new lease update mode was introduced: `STRICT`.
+This is the new default and immediately rejects access to the DocumentStore and calls the failure handler, when it detects an expired lease.
+The previous behaviour is still available with the `LENIENT` mode.
+See also OSGi [configuration](../osgi_config.html#document-node-store) for the `DocumentNodeStoreService`.

+For testing purposes is it also possible to disable the lease check entirely with a system property: `-Doak.documentMK.disableLeaseCheck=true`.

 ### <a name="recovery-for-a-cluster-node-id"></a> Recovery for a cluster node ID